DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Mediterranean : 39.8% a beautiful world, 35.7% a comfortable life

-Subjects’ biggest desires
+Subjects' biggest desires

 Financial Independence : 44.9%

 To Have a Nice Family : 26.9%

-Note: 81% of female students differ from males’ by concentrating on expectations other than (house, car; being the first in every field;
+Note: 81% of female students differ from males' by concentrating on expectations other than (house, car; being the first in every field;
 financial independence) having a nice family.